 Jane DiRenzo Pigott is Managing Director of R3 Group LLC and specializes in providing leadership, change and talent consulting to organizations.
 Her services enhance an organization’s competitive edge by allowing the organization to retain, develop and promote its key talent.
 She approaches leadership, change and inclusion strategically and produces measurable results towards her clients’ goals and objectives.
 She also assists her clients, their practice and client teams and their affinity groups in implementing their strategic plans and providing professional and leadership development content to allow leverage for both their change efforts and their investments in talent.
-Her clients include professional service firms and corporations.
+Her clients include professional service firms, corporations and family offices.

 From 1993 until 2002, Ms. Pigott served as the Chair of the global Environmental Law practice group at Winston & Strawn, one of the largest global law firms.
 Prior to that, Ms. Pigott was Chair of the Environmental Law Department at the firm now known as Katten Muchin Rosenman.
 In those capacities, she provided creative solutions to expensive technical issues in a highly regulated arena and created successful strategies to obtain mission-critical permits and licenses.
 At Winston, she served as the Relationship Manager for the firm’s third largest client at the time.
 In that role, she developed and implemented innovative strategic partnering that resulted in win-win financial solutions, thus becoming a role model for other firm/client relationships, and improving the client-service model on a firm-wide basis.
 She was a regular participant in major client acquisition teams.
 Prior to being a partner at these large global law firms, she was employed by MidCon Corp., the natural gas transmission subsidiary of Occidental Petroleum.
 There she created and implemented strategies for managing material litigation and material business growth strategies.